fcrlab-unime/fl-cpu-utilization-prediction/README.md

 ## Credits
 This project is the result of a joint research collaboration between three Insitute:
-- University of Messina, Italy
+- University of Messina, Italy.
-- MT Atlantique, Nantes Université, Ecole Centrale Nantes, CNRS, Inria, LS2N, France
+- IMT Atlantique, Nantes Université, Ecole Centrale Nantes, CNRS, Inria, LS2N, France.
-- University of Utah, United States of America
+- University of Utah, United States of America.

 ## Bibliography